 Fused Deposition Modeling vs. Selective Laser Sintering

 One common question is which additive manufacturing technology best suits apart.
-That’s especially true when the manufacturing methods possess some fundamental similarities, which is the case with Fused Deposition Modeling (FDM) and Selective Laser Sintering (SLS).
+That’s especially true when the manufacturing methods possess some fundamental similarities, which is the case with Fused Deposition Modeling (FDM), also known as fused filament fabrication, and Selective Laser Sintering (SLS).

 FDM and SLS are among the most popular 3D printing technologies available.
 Both use various polymer materials and can create everything from prototypes to end-use parts.
 However, critical differences between the two technologies mean they have different applications.